Phil's World Pub Guides - Greater London, UK

 Mabeldon Road

 Mad Bishop and Bear A rather fine Fuller's house located upstairs in Paddington Station.
 A full range of their own brews plus guests are served in this nicely decorated pub which features ceiling plasterwork, some wood panelling, cut glass mirrors and a tiled and wood floor.
-I think it's all fake, but very nice nonetheless.
+I think it's all fake, but very good nonetheless.

 Paddington Station